Norfolk neighbors warn about fake candy bar fundraiser

-NORFOLK, VA – Those who live in the Bayview section of the city are warning their neighbors about an on-going fake donation fundraiser.
+NORFOLK, Va. - Those who live in the Bayview section of the city are warning their neighbors about an ongoing fake donation fundraiser.

 This week, several neighbors have reported that a woman has been knocking on their doors at night, claiming to be collecting donations for the Norfolk SPCA.
-According to neighbors, the woman is selling candy bars, the proceeds from the sale are then donated to the animal organization.
+According to neighbors, the woman is selling candy bars; the proceeds from the sale are then donated to the animal organization.

 According to a spokesperson with the Norfolk SPCA, they are not running a candy bar sale fundraiser.